Ian-Kiprotich/I3M-Developer-Docs/src/ai/navmesh.md

 ### Using the editor

-Navigational meshes can be created and edited in the FyroxEd.
+Navigational meshes can be created and edited in the I3M.
 At first, create a "Navigational Mesh" node, select it and switch to "navmesh" interaction mode:

 ![navmesh](./navmesh.png)